 The state of American politics is such these days that the only respite we get from all the bickering and paralyzing partisanship may be in death.
 There, it seems, is one time and place where we all, or most of us, can come together.
 The death of a beloved or revered figure who sometimes gets to lie in state in the Capitol Rotunda.

-Befitting these men's — and now finally woman's — lifetime of service, Bush's death brings a contentious nation together in a rare, somber and ritual appreciation, but when did this tradition of having eminent Americans lie in state begin and who decides which Americans receive the honor?
+Befitting these men's — and now finally woman's — lifetime of service, their deaths bring us together in rare, somber and ritual appreciation, but when did this tradition of having eminent Americans lie in state begin and who decides which Americans receive the honor?

 High Honor for an Exceptional Life